github/docs/content/issues/tracking-your-work-with-issues/creating-an-issue.md

 You can even create an issue from a discussion.
 Anyone with read access to the repository can create an issue from a discussion.
 Follow the steps below to create an issue from discussion :

-{% data resusables.discussions.discussions-tab %}
+{% data reusables.discussions.discussions-tab %}
-{% data resusables.discussions.click-discussion-in-list %}
+{% data reusables.discussions.click-discussion-in-list %}
 1. Select {% octicon "issue-opened" aria-label="The issues icon" %} **Create Issue from Discussion**.
    ![Create Issue from Discussion](/assets/images/help/discussions/create-issue-from-discussion.jpg)
 {% data reusables.repositories.type-issue-title-and-description %}